Objectway/styleguides/frontend-styleguides.md

 > Rules are the children of principles.

-## CSS Preprocessor: SASS
+## CSS Preprocessor: SCSS

-Keypoint: very strict syntax that help standardization
+Keypoint: linters and adoption

 ### Variables